autodesk-platform-services/aps-dx-sdk-tutorial/RWGeometry/index.md

     ![instance_parameter](../../assets/images/instance_parameter.png)

     At this point our Model is populated with nodes and relationships, but exists only in memory of our computer and it needs a host.
-We create an exchange an exchange container where we specify where it will be hosted, where it will be placed, how it will be named and so on.
+We create an exchange container where we specify where it will be hosted, where it will be placed, how it will be named and so on.

     At least for now, the only hosting option available is ACC, but in future even non-Autodesk ones will be possible: